Helheim – The Realm of the Dead

 Existence of Hel in Pre-Christian Scandinavia

-Most scholars agree that Hel did not exist in Nordic beliefs before Christian influence, but that cannot be said for sure because there is no written record.
+Some scholars suggest that Hel did not exist in Nordic beliefs before Christian influence.
+However, that cannot be said for sure because there is no written record.
 Her emergence matches with the 13th-century sources, mostly preserved by Sturluson.

 He is known to have altered some pagan motives in the stories to make them more acceptable to Christians.
 Thus, the thought is that she was an example of those changes.
 Prior to this it seems that Hel was formerly the name of a grave or burial ground.
 As such there was no mention of any supernatural being overseeing it.